isomerpages/nlb-discovereads/_diy-resources/secondary-school-resources/teen-things.md

 Maybe you have always aspired to be a farmer, or at the least, have green fingers.
 If you want to grow your own food, you can always start at home with your own spice garden.

 You can also go a step further to experiment with hydroponics, like this Singaporean teenager Hanna Joe did.
-Click on the image to visit YouTube, and learn how she created her own mini urban farm at home:
+Click on the image below to watch how she created her own mini urban farm at home! *(Please note that the video is only available for viewing on YouTube.)*

 <a href="https://www.youtube.com/watch?v=57HBTpEn7KQ&ab_channel=TheStraitsTimes"><img src="/images/diyresources/secondary/tt-uf-vid1.png" alt="YouTube screenshot hyperlinked to Teen grows sustainable hydroponics farm at home video" style="width: 60%;">
 <p style="text-align: center;"><sup>Image source: <a href="https://www.youtube.com/watch?v=57HBTpEn7KQ&ab_channel=TheStraitsTimes">Teen grows sustainable hydroponic farm at home, The Straits Times</a>.</sup></p>